-This strain is not incredibly popular, given how challenging it is to find.
-However, it’s believed that Matias Romero shrooms are one of the oldest strains in existence, having been allegedly ‘cultivated’ for generations somewhere in the rainforests of Southern Mexico.
+The Matias Romero strain isn’t incredibly popular, given how challenging it is to find.
+However, it’s believed that Matias Romero shrooms are one of the oldest strains on the market today, having been allegedly ‘cultivated’ for generations somewhere in the rainforests of Southern Mexico.

 History of Matias Romero Shrooms